 2) ASTM G65 is a standard test measuring sliding abrasion resistance using a dry sand/rubber wheel apparatus.
 ASTM G65-Procedure A is the most severe test method.

 3) ASTM G65 wear test is conducted at 75% depth of the overlay materials to ensure consistently good wear resistance from the top surface through to the depth of 75% of the overlay.

 Test results for mechanical properties, deposit overlay chemical composition, surface hardness, and ASTM G65-A weight loss were obtained from a weld produced and tested according to prescribed standards, and should not be assumed to be the expected results in a particular application or weldment.
 Actual results will vary depending on many factors, including, but not limited to, weld procedure, substrate chemistry and working temperature, weldment design and fabrication methods.
 Users are cautioned to confirm by qualification testing, or other appropriate means, the suitability of any welding consumable and procedure before use in the intended applications.

 The welded overlay components can be processed by welding, cutting, forming and machining.
 Specific recommendations can be found in the Duroxite® Product brochure or by consulting your local technical support representative.

-When welding or cutting Duroxite® products, smoke is produced containing harmful fumes and gases that are chemically highly complex and difficult to easily classify.
-The major toxic component in the fumes and gases produced in the process is hexavalent chromium.
+When welding or cutting Duroxite® products, gases and harmful fumes are produced that are chemically complex and difficult to classify.
+The major toxic component in the fumes is hexavalent chromium.
 The proper exhaust ventilation equipment and fume-extraction torches are recommended, as well as suitable protective clothing and respiratory protection for operators.